dawed1999/Stegcrypt/README.md

 **During Decoding:**

-We can now remove from each binary value the lsb(which is the last byte of a binary) and append one from the binary of the message.
+We can now remove from each binary value the lsb and append one from the binary of the message.

 (Since Pillow can only accept the position of a pixel in a tuple of(X,Y).
 The function'coordinates' is being used to turn the position of a pixel written as(1, 2, 3, ...) to (X,Y) notation using the pixel's value and the width of the image):
 ```